KITACK LIM - IMO SECRETARY GENERAL

 HAL

-The onboard AI supercomputer ship manager
+The onboard AI Copilot supercomputer ship systems manager

 Jill Bird